ATP

 Similarly, ATP can be stored in the form of animal fat, through the synthesis of fatty acids.

-You may be interested: Lipid
+You may be interested: Decantation

 Continue with: Anabolism